 When fundraising for Australian Red Cross, please ensure you check the weather forecast on the morning of your collection or fundraising event.
 If the temperature is predicted to be 36 degrees or above at 12pm, please reschedule your collection, doorknock or fundraising event for a different day.
 Please ensure you dress appropriately for the weather - remember to wear a hat and comfortable flat shoes, use 30+ sunscreen and stay hydrated at all times, taking regular breaks when needed.
 Where possible, collect in pairs.
 Always let someone know where you are going and when you should be back.
 Where possible carry a mobile phone and remember to call 000 in case of an emergency.

-For further information regarding Work Health & Safety, to obtain a copy of Australian Red Cross' policies and statements or if you are unsure of the weather condition in your local area, please call the Red Cross Calling Team on 1800 008 831.
+For further information regarding Work Health & Safety, or to obtain a copy of Australian Red Cross' policies and statements, please call the Red Cross Calling Team on 1800 811 700.

 Can I help promote Red Cross Calling?

 Absolutely!
 While we will be doing everything we can to promote Red Cross Calling, we would appreciate your help in getting as many people as possible to support the campaign.
 One of the most valuable ways is of course, word of mouth.
 Also make sure your local community knows about your fundraising activities by using the event posters in your fundraising kit.